-Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe
+Why Chicken Is Not Ready When the Juices Run Clear, And Why Pink Meat Can Be Safe

 But USDA says "Scientific research indicates that foodborne pathogens and viruses, such as Salmonella, Campylobacter and the avian influenza virus, are destroyed when poultry is cooked to an internal temperature of 165°F. FSIS [The USDA Food Safety and Inspection Service] recommends the use of a food thermometer to monitor internal temperature."